sonic-net/SONiC/doc/hash/hash-design.md

 GH will use SAI Hash API to configure user-defined list of hash fields to ASIC.
 Hashing policy can be set independently for ECMP and LAG.

+**GH important notes:**
+1. According to the SAI Behavioral Model, the hash is calculated on ingress to pipeline
+2. SAI configuration of hash fields is applicable to an original packet before any DECAP/ENCAP, i.e. configuration is tunnel-agnostic
+3. If some configured field is not present in an incoming packet, then zero is assumed for hash calculation

 ## 2.2 SAI API

 **SAI native hash fields which shall be used for GH:**